lsst-sqre/sqr-013/index.rst

 DocHub's purpose
 ================

-LSST continuously produces a vast number of information artifacts across numerious platforms.
+LSST continuously produces a vast number of information artifacts across numerous platforms.
 Software and associated documentation repositories are published through GitHub.
 Documents and presentations may also be archived in DocuShare, but also on Zenodo to enable scientific citation.
 Conversations about tasks may happen in JIRA, while more general conversations happen on the Community.lsst.org forum.